SafeguardBot Alternative: When Crypto-First Verification Stops Catching the Right Things

 Paste a real piece of crypto spam from your group into the live classifier — same AI that runs in production.
 The verdict comes back in 3 seconds with plain-language reasoning.
 If the model's judgment matches yours on the patterns hitting your community, the install is the smallest part of the migration.

-Varta reads every message with AI across 46 protected communities and never posts in your group.
-Free to add — the 5-day trial starts only when I catch your first spam.
+Varta is the Trust Layer for Telegram — AI in 33 languages, cross-community reputation across 48 protected groups, never posts in your group.
+Free to add; the 5-day AI trial starts only when Varta catches your first spam.
 Add Varta in shadow mode →